imbeimainz/MachineLearningClub/presentation_template/README.md

 ## Getting started

 - install `xaringan`
-- copy over the entire content of the `presentation_template` folder to the folder where you are expected to store your presentation later
+- copy over the entire content of the `presentation_template` folder as the folder where you are expected to store your presentation later - ideally rename it with the chapter number/title
 - edit the Rmd file
 - compile the presentation with `knitR`
 - that's it!